Conservapedia: Other editorial policies

 Conservapedia states on its "Manual of Style" page that "American English spellings are preferred but Commonwealth spellings, for de novo or otherwise well-maintained articles are welcome."
 It prefers that articles about the United Kingdom use British English, while articles about the United States use American English, to resolve editorial disputes.
 Initially, Schlafly and other Conservapedia editors considered Wikipedia's policy allowing British English spelling to be anti-American bias.

 The "Conservapedia Commandments" require edits to be "family-friendly, clean, concise, and without gossip or foul language" and that users make mostly quality edits to articles.
 Accounts that engage in what the site considers "unproductive activity, such as 90% talk and only 10% quality edits" may be blocked.
 The commandments also cite United States Code 18 USC § 1470 as justification for legal action against obscene, vandalism or spam edits.
-Conservapedia policies encourage users to choose usernames "based on [their] real name or initials"; accounts with usernames deemed "frivolous" by the administrators are blocked; one of the site's criticisms of Wikipedia is "silly administrator names", which is claimed to reflect Wikipedia's "substantial anti-intellectual element".
 Because of Schlafly's claim that Wikipedia's allowance of both Common Era and Anno Domini notation is anti-Christian bias, the commandments disallow use of the former.